nrwl/nx/docs/nx-cloud/private/standalone.md

     -e ADMIN_PASSWORD=admin \
     -e NX_CLOUD_FILE_SERVER_MEMORY_LIMIT=500 \
     -e NX_CLOUD_API_MEMORY_LIMIT=800 \
-    -e NX_CLOUD_DATABASE_MEMORY_LIMIT=1 \
     -v /data/private-cloud:/data nxprivatecloud/nxcloud:latest
 ```

 The right amount of RAM depends heavily on how you run Nx Cloud.

 - The `NX_CLOUD_FILE_SERVER_MEMORY_LIMIT` value is only relevant if you use the built-in file server.
-- The `NX_CLOUD_DATABASE_MEMORY_LIMIT` value is only relevant if you use the built-in database.

-For instance, if you use S3 to store the cached artifacts and you host Mongo DB yourself, even 2GB might be sufficient.
+For instance, if you use S3 to store the cached artifacts, even 2GB might be sufficient.
 You can set the following limit:

 - `NX_CLOUD_API_MEMORY_LIMIT=800`

-If you run everything in the Nx Cloud container, then 8GB is much preferred.
+If you run everything in the Nx Cloud container, then 5GB is much preferred.

 ## Configure Artifact Expiration When Using Built-in File Server